-These transparency and disclosure guidelines are a central part of developing an accountable venture capital and private equity industry, and are set to build greater understanding and trust towards the industry through active dialogue.
-The guidelines are intended to serve as a standard for transparency and disclosure of the venture capital and private equity industry in Finland.
+These transparency and disclosure guidelines provide a framework for the private equity industry to enhance stakeholders’ understanding and confidence of the industries activities.
+The guidelines are intended to serve as a standard for transparency and disclosure in the private equity industry in Finland.

-– The management company is a full member of the Finnish Venture Capital Association
+– The private equity firm is a full member of the Finnish Venture Capital Association

-– The management company actively participates in the development of the business of the portfolio companies
+– The private equity firm actively participates in the development of the business of the portfolio companies

-Balance investors and funds of funds follow the guidelines as appropriate.
-The guidelines are not applied to Fund Investors (excluding the before mentioned Funds of Funds).
+Other private equity investors and funds of funds apply the guidelines as appropriate.
+The guidelines are not applied to Fund Investors (excluding the Funds of Funds).